coryebner/Vending-Machine-SQL-Logger/README.md

-Note: Note: The website where this logger connected to was removed.
+Note: The website where this logger connected to was removed.
 You can host your own from the code located at: https://bitbucket.org/jimmy-the-eek/database

 The code will then need to be modified to point at the new host

+Machines always record details of each transaction (completed or aborted) internally.
+Technicians can download this data when servicing the machine.
+For internet-enabled machines, the data will also be transmitted to a central server according to the chosen scheme: (a) after each transaction; (b) after a pre-specified number of successful transactions; or (c) on a fixed schedule.
+Internet-enabled machines will always report problems immediately.

 ## Quick Example